 Posts about legal issues

 This type of content is relevant if your products or services are regulated by law.
 Such articles are very handy and may draw customers’ attention to legal subtleties.
-There are some crucial details that people ignore, and suffer from tons of problems that appear out of nowhere later.
+However, people ignore some crucial details and suffer from tons of problems that appear out of nowhere later.

 Here’re some examples: